Integralist/integralist.co.uk/content/posts/datadog-metric-searcher.md

 > **Note**: my logic for tracking metrics was a lot simpler originally, but executing code within separate process pools (which unlike a threadpool weren't sharing memory) introduced their own unique challenges as far as data isolation was concerned, so things got a bit tricksy in places.

-I also got to use the `set` abstract data type (something I don't utilize enough I feel in my day-to-day working life, but this was a perfect scenario for it) to help identify the unused metrics by way of a intersection operation.
+I then use a `set` abstract data type to help identify the unused metrics by way of a intersection operation.

 The `find_graphs()` function also became a bit more complex once I introduced a process pool because I needed to pass in extra contextual data (e.g. dashboard title/url) that the function itself didn't require, but the main/parent process did need as part of the subprocess response/output.